 PT, PTA |

-SECOND designation: Highest earned physical therapy-related degree |
+SECOND designation: Highest-earned physical therapy-related degree |

 DPT, MPT, MSPT, BSPT |

-THIRD designation: Other regulatory designation(s) issued by government entities |
+THIRD designation: Designation(s) issued by government entities for regulated occupations other than physical therapy |

-APN, APNR, APRN, ATC, CNS, CPA, CRNP, CS, LAc, LAC, LCMT, LCSW, LDM, LM, LMSW, LMT, LPC, LCPC, LVT, MT, NP, OT, OTR/L, RN, SLP (and others as identified) |
+APN, APNR, APRN, ATC, CNS, CPA, CRNP, CS, EMT, LAc, LAC, LCMT, LCSW, LDM, LM, LMSW, LMT, LPC, LCPC, LVT, MD, MT, NP, OT, OTR/L, RN, SLP (and others as identified) |

-FOURTH designation: Other earned academic degree(s) |
+FOURTH designation: Other earned academic degree(s) from an accredited college or university degree program |

-AuD, BA, BS, CScD, DC, DDS, DEd, DHS, DMD, DMT, DNP, DO, DPM, DSc, DScPT, DVM, EdD, JD, LLM, MA, MBA, MD, MEd, MHS, MLS, MOTR, MPA, MPH, MPP, MS, MSHA, ND, NMD, PharmD, PhD, PsyD, SLPD, SLPM (and others as identified) |
+AuD, BA, BS, CScD, DC, DDS, DEd, DHS, DMD, DMT, DNP, DO, DPM, DSc, DScPT, DVM, EdD, JD, LLM, MA, MBA, MEd, MHS, MLS, MOTR, MPA, MPH, MPP, MS, MSHA, ND, NMD, PharmD, PhD, PsyD, SLPD, SLPM (and others as identified) |

 Optional FIFTH designation: FAPTA |